Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Allocation Problem Formulation

 \subsection{Utility Selection Constraints}

 For each application, one throughput, delay and target utility value have to be selected.
+We first introduce the equations and afterwards illustrate the selection process by a simplified example.
 Eq.~\ref{eq:a_tp} and Eq.~\ref{eq:a_d} dictate that only one throughput and delay demand for application $a$ can be chosen at a time:

-Hence the chosen throughput demand in Kbps $TP^a$ and delay requirement in milliseconds $D^a$ for application $a$ are given by the following equations.
+Hence the chosen throughput demand in Kbps $\TP^a$ and delay requirement in milliseconds $\Dx^a$ for application $a$ are given by the following element-wise multiplications.

-The resulting utility value of application $a$, $UV^a$, is then selected from the utility grid by the following equation:
+The resulting utility value of application $a$, $\TU(a)$, is then selected from the quantified utility functions (Fig.~\ref{fig:util_grids}) by the following equation: